THOMASjosephCatalano/Autobiography/Scientific Publications/Earth's geoastro-kinetic event/README.md

 #
-as of; 2020-09-03GMT~
-the "as known" Earth's "Lunar rocky Moon" graVatro'd through a translucent "wormhole" from Earth's orbit visible/observable; SW to a Easterly horizontal-horizon plain; viewed from:(North Denver,CO_USA);
+~as of;2020-08-30GMT;charting Earth's geo-astro graph;: (Dr.ThomasCatalano's_The Letter of Proof) visual/audio program pi's a malicious catiscation strike/attack to Earth's geo-astro/civilization state iminous; on high alert. as of;2020-09-03GMT~ the "as known" Earth's "Lunar Moon" graVtro'd through a translucent "wormhole" from Earth's orbit visible/observable; SW to a Easterly horizontal-horizon plain; viewed from:(North Denver,CO_USA);
 the Earth's "as known" "solar-Sun" was re-nebulized and geo-re-tractafied on a artificial gyroscope-tanguler encapsulation system around the Earth.